crwolff/scantailor-pdf/BUILDING.md

 The following options can be turned on the command line with `-D[OPTION]=ON` or defined and set in the cmake gui.
 Defaults are given in square brackets.

-- `STATIC_BUILD` [OFF]: Creates a static build of Scan Tailor PDF.
+- `BUILD_SHARED_LIBS` [ON]: If turned off, creates a static build of Scan Tailor PDF.
 Only Windows in combination with MinGW is currently supported.
 - `BUILD_QT_TOOLS` [OFF]: Build all QT Tools (Assistant, Designer, windeployqt etc.) and not just Linguist, which is required to compile the translations for Scan Tailor PDF.
 - `BUILD_INSTALLER` [OFF]: Option to build the installer.
 Only works under Windows.